2025 Convergence Dates: Tuesday, August 12 to Saturday, August 23rd

 What We Ask

-The Convergence welcomes artists ready to dive into a transformative, collaborative experience that embraces curiosity and discomfort as catalysts for growth.
-We seek creators who are eager to challenge themselves, explore vulnerability, and actively contribute to a supportive community rooted in experimentation, equity, and personal development.
-If this resonates with you, here’s what we ask of you:
+The Convergence welcomes artists ready to jump into a transformative, collaborative experience where curiosity and discomfort lead the way to growth.
+We seek creators who are eager to challenge themselves, step into vulnerability, and contribute to a supportive community rooted in experimentation, equity, and personal development.
+If this sounds like you, here’s what we ask in return:

-Availability: All artists attend the full two-weeks (excluding travel days for visiting artists).
+Availability: Commit to the the full two-week residency (including additional travel days for visiting artists).

 Attendance: Participate in all workshops and Umbrella Project rehearsals.